Using Deshaker Image Stabilization for Bicycle Video

 One is adaptive zoom, which enlarges the image to push the border areas off the screen.
 If adaptive zoom is turned on in Deshaker, the image will "balloon" in size whenever there is a big shake.
 If the camera is facing forward or rearward, this can make it look as if you are suddenly speeding up or slowing down on your bicycle -- even riding backwards.

 Another option is to use earlier and later frames to fill in the border areas.
 This doesn't work perfectly with a moving camera.
 Images of objects closer to the camera change size faster, and so motion forward or backward results in poor matches where the other images fill in.
 Still, the fill works well enough that it's worth doing even if the results aren't perfect.
-The transitions between the current and other images are less distracting if you set Deshaker to create soft boarders.
+The transitions between the current and other images are less distracting if you set Deshaker to create soft borders.
 If the camera is looking sideways, you can get a good match if the margins of the image are all at the same distance (for example, a wall).

 Filling in borders using neighboring frames will work poorly if you run the geometric correction before Deshaker.
 With a rotated image, for example, the fill will be only at the corners, where the image reaches the edges of the frame.

 On the second pass, setting motion smoothness for zooming to zero eliminates the "ballooning" effect.
-Setting 100 for horizontal, vertical and rotational motion smoothness (or 200 at 50 or 60 frames per second) will eliminate annoying rapid shake and produce a result more like your perceived head motion as you are riding -- while minimizing decentering of the image.
+Setting 150 for horizontal, vertical and rotational motion smoothness (or 300 at 50 or 60 frames per second) will eliminate annoying rapid shake and produce a result more like your perceived head motion as you are riding -- while minimizing decentering of the image.

-If you have decided from the start to use only a fixed, zoomed-in area of your image, you can have Deshaker crop it for you.
 An extra zoom factor of about 1.1 will keep border areas and fill out of the picture almost all the time with the motion-smoothness settings I recommend.
 As Deshaker itself resizes the image, there will be only one re-encoding.
 In case black borders remain, you may remove them later by zooming the image in your editing suite.
 It's time-consuming, but you can make better artistic decisions than Deshaker can, recentering the image if necessary.

 I recommend that you have Deshaker look backward and forward the full 30 frames to fill in the border areas.
 When these areas fill in seamlessly, you have a larger image area to work with.